Sales Funnels vs Sales Pipelines: What the Difference Means for Your Workflow

 When you’re dealing with sales, the process can often feel daunting at first glance.
 There are many different steps that are involved, and understanding the terminology is the difference between having productive processes and broken pipelines.

 The terms “sales pipeline” and “sales funnel” are often used synonymously.
 However, there are key distinguishable differences that separate the two.
-Before you know it, you’ll be managing your pipelines like a pro!

 A sales pipeline is the set of steps that go into making a sale.
 These steps initially allow you to organize the sales process and more effectively convert leads.
 Pipelines also help teams track the process and amount of leads.
 Maintaining sales pipelines is the easiest way for sales leaders to manage their goals, as well as track data in between cycles.
+In our Workflow Intensive solutions we help you design the supporting assets necessary for your sales pipeline to properly function.

 A sales funnel is an easy way to represent lead conversions.
 The funnel opens at the top with a lead’s interest in your services and ends at the bottom with a completed sale.
 This gets confusing to newcomers because the steps are the same, you just have to show them differently.